7. The SCHOTT BROTHERS

 The main brewery structure consisted of the Brew & Mill Houses, connected together, described and depicted in the previous section.
 These structures were five stories in height and situated just west or to the left of the Stock House.
 They were built in 1911 and renovated after Prohibition.
 Each of the floors, from the first to fifth, are shown in the photos below.

-A unique aspect about the Cincinnati area market for beer in the early 1900s and before WWII was the proclivity for its consumption in large one-half and one gallon bottles, known as jugs.
+A unique aspect about the Cincinnati-area market in the early 1900s and before WWII was the residents’ proclivity for purchasing beer in large one-half and one gallon bottles, known as jugs.
 (A more common reference for these jugs today is tankards, or simply bottles.)
 These large bottles were generally filled with unpasteurized draft beer available directly from the brewery or from local cafes.
-An add promoting Bavarian 'Jug" beer is on the right with a gallon jug.
+An ad promoting Bavarian 'Jug" beer is shown on the right, along with a gallon jug.
 In the photo collage above, the lower right photo of the bottling department depicts one-half gallon bottles being processed, and can be better viewed by clicking and enlarging the photo.
-The shape of the labels on these bottles is oval, similar to the label above, which were only used around 1938-1940s.
-The marketing of beer oriented to the family (as shown in the ad on the side) was a theme also used before Prohibition.
-An example of this type of earlier marketing can be viewed in a flyer in Ads Before 1919.
-After WWII, the preference for beer in jugs gradually declined and the marketing of beer focused to the entire family was no longer used.
-As the demand declined for unpasteurized beer in jugs, it was replaced by the demand for pasteurized beer in 12 and 32 ounce bottles and cans.
+The shape of the labels on these bottles is oval, similar to the label above, which were only used around 1938 through the 1940s.
+The marketing of beer was oriented to the family (as shown in the ad on the side), a theme also used before Prohibition.
+An example of this type of earlier marketing can be viewed in a flyer reprinted in the Ads Before 1919.
+After WWII, the preference for beer in jugs gradually declined, and the marketing of beer to the entire family was no longer used.
+As the demand declined for unpasteurized beer in jugs, it was replaced by the demand for pasteurized beer in 12- and 32-ounce bottles and in cans.

 WORLD WAR II (1942 - 1945)

 The Second World War, or WWII, began in Europe on September 1, 1939 when Germany invaded Poland.
 The U.S. involvement in this war was precipitated by the Japanese attack on Pearl Harbor on December 7, 1941.
 The war ended in Germany on May 7, 1945, but the ending of the war was not finalized until the Japanese surrendered on September 2, 1945.
-During the WWII years, there were 16 million Americans that enlisted, representing some 11% of the U.S. population at that time.
-Usually the enlistments were younger men in the twenties and thirties.
-When WWII broke out, most men that worked at the brewery that were in this age group enlisted in the Army.
+During the WWII years, 16 million Americans enlisted, representing some 11% of the U.S. population at that time.
+Usually those who enlisted were younger men in their twenties and thirties.
+When WWII broke out, most men that worked at the brewery and fell into this age group enlisted in the Army.
 The youngest son of Wm.
-C. Schott, Louis L. Schott, was one of those, leaving college to do so.
+C. Schott, Louis L. Schott, was one of those men, leaving college to do so.
 He briefly served in the Army Air Corp in Dallas, TX, before being assigned to the Philippines.
 His older brother, Bill, who had been inflicted with polio as an infant, worked at the brewery through the war.

-From 1942 through 1945 WWII had an enormous affect upon the U.S. A shortage of men required more women to be employed in factories and assume occupations that were normally taken by men.
-Ration books were issued containing stamps that were required to obtain certain foods, in order to provide sufficient food and materials for U.S. troops.
-Besides limiting foods, such items as gasoline, tires and other materials were also rationed or restricted.
+From 1942 through 1945, WWII had an enormous impact upon daily life in the U.S. The shortage of men required more women to seek employment in factories and assume occupations that were normally taken by men.
+Ration books with stamps were issued to restrict the consumption of certain foods, in order to provide sufficient food and materials for U.S. troops.
+Besides limiting food, such items as gasoline, tires and building materials were also rationed or restricted at home.
 The Revenue Act of 1942 also increased personal and corporate taxes to help fund the war, supplemented with Defense and War Bonds.
-However, WWII strengthened the U.S. economy and helped it emerge from the Great Depression.
+However, WWII had the overall effect of strengthening the U.S. economy and helping it to emerge from the Great Depression.

 The brewing industry was severely impacted by WWII.
-Rations limited the grains, ingredients and containers needed to produce beer.
-Beer deliveries and distribution also became limited to help conserve the consumption of gasoline and other materials.
-A large segment of beer consumers, young men, were gone; they were abroad fighting a war.
-During WWII, brewers also participated in the war effort.
-They were involved in recycling efforts of cans / bottles and promoted the purchasing of saving of War Bonds.
-A certain percentage of their beer was required to be provided to Allied troops.
-Providing beer to U.S. and Allied Troops abroad was a way to help boost morale during periods when they were on R&R (rest and recuperation).
-In doing so, it was unnecessary for brewers to pay federal tax on such beer, and labels would indicate this by saying "Withdrawn Free of Int.
+Rations restricted access to the grains, ingredients, and containers needed to produce beer.
+Beer deliveries and distribution were also limited to help conserve the consumption of gasoline and other materials used on the battlefield.
+A large segment of beer consumers - young men - were no longer purchasing beer; they were abroad fighting a war.
+During WWII, brewers also shifted their production patterns to participate in the war effort.
+They were involved in recycling efforts of cans and bottles and promoted War Bonds.
+A certain percentage of their beer was also required to be provided to Allied troops.
+For U.S. and Allied Troops abroad, beer was commonly used to help boost morale during periods of R&R (rest and recuperation).
+Since it was unnecessary for brewers to pay federal tax on beer sent to the troops; special labels were used to indicate this exemption, proclaiming "Withdrawn Free of Int.
 Rev. Tax for Exportation."
-A beverage Bavarian Brewing Co. provided to the troops in WWII was Covington Ale.
+One beverage that Bavarian Brewing Co. provided to the troops in WWII was Covington Ale.
 (See below.)
-Even though Bavarian distributed beer in WWII to troops only in bottles, when other brewers provided beer sent abroad to the military in cans, they were were usually painted in a dull olive green color for camouflage purposes.
+It appears Bavarian distributed beer to troops only in bottles, in contrast to some other breweries who provided beer in cans; these were usually painted a dull olive green color for camouflage purposes.

 1944.
-A Covington Ale label is on the left.
-Some writing was added that appears to indicate this ale was consumed on the Island of Pavuvu on 9-30-1944, by someone whose initials were J.W.C.
+A Covington Ale label is depicted on the left.
+Added writing appears to indicate that this ale was consumed on the Island of Pavuvu on September 30, 1944, by someone whose initials were J.W.C.
 This island is part of the Russell Islands and situated northwest of Guadalcanal.
-It was formerly a coconut plantation and was occupied by the 1st Marine Division for R&R. Even though the island was free of malaria, the conditions were difficult and challenging.
-The one bright spot for those troops on the island was Bob Hope's USO performance in early August, 1944, about a couple months before this label was dated.
+It was formerly a coconut plantation and was occupied by the 1st Marine Division for R&R during WWII.
+Even though the island was free of malaria - a common ailment in the war’s Pacific theater - the conditions were difficult and challenging.
+They ranged from a hot, muggy climate and a proliferation of rats to the stress of war.
+One bright spot for troops on the island was Bob Hope's USO performance in early August, 1944 - just a couple months before this label was dated.

 c.
 1944.
 The photo of soldiers accompanied by some of their spouses was taken in front of the Bavarian Tap Room.
 Standing on the far left is Wm.
-C. Schott, V.P., his son Bill Schott is to his right - on the other side of a woman in uniform.
-The small sign on the upper right of the photo says "Bring Back Returnable Deposit Bottles Promptly" and "Conserve Vital Materials" "It's Your Patriotic Duty."
-This group of soldiers may have been present in recycling efforts and the brewery was showing their appreciation for the service of enlisted men and women.
+C. Schott, V.P.; his son Bill Schott is standing to his right, on the other side of a woman in uniform.
+The small sign shows the patriotic slogans then in use: "Bring Back Returnable Deposit Bottles Promptly" and "Conserve Vital Materials" "It's Your Patriotic Duty."
+This group of soldiers may have been active in recycling efforts, and the brewery was clearly showing their appreciation for the service of enlisted men and women.